 Backlinks can also be measured by being either nofollow and dofollow links.

-- Nofollow links exist when one website links to another one they have the option to register the link as a “nofollow” link which means search engines won’t take that link into account as a vote of confidence, and basically won’t recognize the link as a backlink for the linked website.
+- Nofollow links are when a website links to another but it doesn’t boost the external website’s page rank or change it’s placement in search results.
 Nofollow links are often used by websites if they’re linking to an unverified source for any reason, don’t want to be associated to the page they’re linking out to, or in the case of paid sponsorships, as per Google’s advertising guidelines, they require those links to be nofollow.

 - Dofollow links exist when one website links to another one and they want search engines to consider that link as a vote of confidence for the website they’re linking out to.
 Dofollow links are common when websites or blogs are linking out to other websites or blogs and see no detriment in being associated with that website in the eyes of the search engine.